-These frequently asked questions have been developed to support Clinical Commissioning Groups (CCGs) to implement the NHS England guidance for people living in care homes.
+These frequently asked questions have been developed to support CCGs to implement the NHS England guidance for people living in care homes.

 In the year up to June 2017, the NHS spent approximately £569 million on prescriptions for medicines which could otherwise be purchased over the counter (OTC) from a pharmacy and/or other outlets such as petrol stations or supermarkets, sometimes at a lower cost than that which would be incurred by the NHS.

 These prescriptions include items for a minor condition:

 - That is considered to be self-limiting and so does not need treatment as it will heal or be cured of its own accord (although a patient a may still want to obtain symptomatic relief with an over the counter (OTC) medicine until the condition has resolved);

 - Which lends itself to self-care, i.e. that the person suffering does not normally need to seek medical advice but may decide to seek help from a local pharmacy for symptom relief and use an OTC medicine.

 - For which there is limited evidence of clinical effectiveness.

 By reducing spend on treating minor conditions that are self-limiting or which lend themselves to self-care, these resources can be used for other higher priority areas that have a greater impact for patients, support improvements in services and help deliver the long-term sustainability of the NHS.

 Therefore, the guidance was developed to direct former CCGs when formulating their local polices, and for prescribers to reflect local policies in their prescribing practice.